 - Students with no access to financial aid (foreign trained professionals, degree holders, students under academic suspension or students in process of establishing Texas residency)

-ESL Pre-Bridge - $50.00: This course is for adult beginners who have been exposed to the language or have studied English in the past, but are not comfortable with reading, writing or speaking English.
-The course is 16 weeks (semester).
-ESL Pre-Bridge prepares students to transition ESL Bridge.
+This class is for adult beginners who have been exposed to the language or have studied English in the past, but are not comfortable reading, writing, or speaking English.
+This class will transition you into the ESL-Bridge class.
+Small classes between 12-20 students allows for high interaction between students and instructor.
+Classes start at the beginning of the semester.
+Low tuition.

 GED to College

-This program allows GED candidates to practice valuable college-readiness skills, such as navigating online learning platforms, participating in class discussions, meeting deadlines, studying independently, and more, while gaining the academic skills to pass each of the four sections of the GED test.
+Our GED preparation courses allow GED candidates to practice valuable college-readiness skills, such as navigating online learning platforms, participating in class discussions, meeting deadlines, studying independently, and more, while gaining the academic skills to pass each of the four sections of the GED test.
 Each subject (math, language arts, social studies and science) is offered individually and students may elect to participate in more than one course at a time.
 Students and instructors meet regularly in the online learning platform for instruction and discussion of course topics.
+In GED Hybrid courses students come to in-person class twice a week and the third day student attends virtual sessions.
+Courses open every 3 weeks.

-- Pay the tuition fee online or by phone.
+- Pay the tuition fee in person at any campus, online or by phone.